moby/moby/docs/sources/reference/run.rst

 available on the `Docker Blog
 <http://blog.docker.io/2013/09/docker-can-now-run-within-docker/>`_.

-An operator can also specify LXC options using one or more ``--lxc-conf`` parameters.
+If the Docker daemon was started using the ``lxc`` exec-driver (``docker -d --exec-driver=lxc``) then the operator can also specify LXC options using one or more ``--lxc-conf`` parameters.
 These can be new parameters or override existing parameters from the lxc-template.go_.
 Note that in the future, a given host's Docker daemon may not use LXC, so this is an implementation-specific configuration meant for operators already familiar with using LXC directly.

 .. _lxc-template.go: https://github.com/dotcloud/docker/blob/master/execdriver/lxc/lxc_template.go